-On March 11, 2014, the American Rescue Plan Act of 2021 (ARPA) was enacted to provide aid and relief to citizens and communities in the wake of the COVID-19 pandemic.
+On March 11, 2021, the American Rescue Plan Act of 2021 (ARPA) was enacted to provide aid and relief to citizens and communities in the wake of the COVID-19 pandemic.
 The Act included funding for state and local fiscal recovery, of which St. Johns County received \$51.4 million.

-The County has fully appropriated the funds received from the State and Local Fiscal Recovery Funds (SLFRF).
+The County has fully appropriated and obligated the funds received from the State and Local Fiscal Recovery Funds (SLFRF).
 St. Johns County is committed to upholding the intent of ARPA, acting as financial stewards, to support the County's response to and recovery from the COVID-19 public health emergency.
-As required by ARPA, all funds will be obligated to qualifying recovery programs before December 31, 2024 and all recovery funds will be fully expended by December 31, 2026.
+As required by ARPA, all funds were obligated by December 31, 2024, and all recovery funds will be fully expended by December 31, 2026.

-The County has compiled and is submitting this report of activities completed through June 30, 2024 to maintain compliance with ARPA.
+The County has compiled and is submitting this report of activities completed through June 30, 2025, to maintain compliance with ARPA.